NarmadaBalasooriya/Image-Retrieval-using-autoencoders/README.md

 ```

 # Altering the program
-The parameters for the autoencoder can be changes according to own dataset
+The parameters for the autoencoder can be changed according to own dataset